-The following presents an example of a seek operation.
-As shown in Figure~\ref{fig:design}, the four boxes on the bottom contain the metadata of the sorted view in REMIX.
-It is worth noting that the gray keys in parentheses are not part of the metadata.
-To seek key 17, the second group that contains keys $(11, 17, 23, 29)$ is selected using binary search.
-Then the cursors are placed on keys 11, 17, and 31 in $R_0$, $R_1$, and $R_2$, respectively, according to the recorded cursor offsets ($(1, 2, 1)$).
-Meanwhile, the current pointer is set to point to the first run selector of the group ($0$, the fifth run selector in the figure), indicating that the current key (11) is under the cursor of $R_0$.
+Here is an example of a seek operation.
+As shown in Figure~\ref{fig:design}, the four boxes on the bottom represent the REMIX metadata that encodes the sorted view.
+Note that the keys in parentheses are not part of the metadata.
+To seek key 17, the second segment, which covers keys $(11, 17, 23, 29)$, is selected with a binary search.
+Then the cursors are placed on keys 11, 17, and 31 in $R_0$, $R_1$, and $R_2$, respectively, according to the segment's cursor offsets ($(1, 2, 1)$).
+Meanwhile, the current pointer is set to point to the first run selector of the segment ($0$, the fifth selector in the figure), indicating that the current key (11) is under the cursor of $R_0$.
 Since $11 < 17$, the iterator needs to be advanced to find the smallest key $k$ satisfying $k\ge 17$.
 To advance the iterator, the cursor on $R_0$ is first advanced so that it skips key 11 and is now on key 23.
-The cursor offsets of the three sorted runs now become 2, 2, and 1.
-Then, the current pointer is advanced to the second run selector of the group ($1$, the sixth selector).
-The updated iterator selects run $R_1$, and the current key 17 can be found under $R_1$'s cursor.
+The cursor offsets of the iterator now become 2, 2, and 1.
+Then, the current pointer is advanced to the second run selector of the segment ($1$, the sixth selector in the figure).
+The advanced iterator selects $R_1$, and the current key 17 under the cursor of $R_1$ is the target key.
 This concludes the seek operation.
-To retrieve the following keys (23, 29, 31, \dots) on the sorted view, one could repeatedly advance the iterator by updating the current pointer and the corresponding cursors.
+The subsequent keys (23, 29, 31, \dots) on the sorted view can be retrieved by repeatedly advancing the iterator.